How do we Create, Share & Grow Belonging in our communities?

 Tell Us Your Story

-‘Belonging is the sense of safety and comfort you feel when you are accepted for who you are.
+Belonging is the sense of safety and comfort you feel when you are accepted for who you are.

-It’s more than inclusion, it’s an authentic acceptance and a state of feeling both connected and supported.’
+It’s more than inclusion — it’s an authentic acceptance and a state of feeling both connected and supported.

 Our annual Tell Us Your Story competition invites people across Australia to share their neighbourly stories.

-To reflect our Create Belonging | Share Belonging theme for the Neighbours Every Day annual day of action, Neighbour Day 2024, we invited people to tell us their stories of community – of creating and sharing belonging in recent times, or perhaps over the years.
+To reflect our Create, Share & Grow Belonging theme for the Neighbours Every Day annual day of action, Neighbour Day 2025, we are inviting people to tell us their stories of community — of creating, sharing and growing belonging in recent times, or perhaps over the years.

 Meet our 2024 Tell Us Your Story Winners